sjwyates/pandas-challenge/README.md

 `generic_df["Some Column"] = generic_df["Some Column"].map("${:.2f}".format`

-I got tired of doing that over and over, so I told Pandas to format every float as currency with 2 decimal points at the top:
+I got tired of doing that over and over, so I told Pandas to format every float as currency with 2 decimal points near the beginning:

 `pd.options.display.float_format = '${:,.2f}'.format`

-Now I only had to call *map()* twice to override that formatting for the percents in the gender and age demographics tables.
+Now I only had to call *map()* twice to override that formatting for the percents in the gender and age demographics tables, and all the other floats became currency by default.

 ## Summary